• Skip to primary navigation

 • 1/2 cup butter melted

-• For garlic and parsley croutons – garlic salt and dried parsley
+For garlic parsley croutons

 Instructions